 Your responsibilities start now, and are as follows:

-- Meet with an academic adviser to set up an academic plan that you will follow while on financial aid probation.
+- Meet with an academic advisor to set up an academic plan that you will follow while on financial aid probation.
 The academic plan will be discussed in more detail below.

 - Once that academic plan is in place, you must submit it to the Office of Financial Aid, along with the “Appeal for Financial Aid Probation” form, which you can get from the Office of Financial Aid website.
 The academic plan must be submitted by July 30 for SAS students.